-Rick Pate grew up working on his family’s cattle and poultry operations in Lowndes County, where he learned the value of hard work and perseverance.
-Because of his roots in agriculture, he studied horticulture and received his bachelor’s degree in 1978 from Auburn University’s College of Agriculture.
+Rick Pate grew up working his family’s cattle and poultry farm in Lowndes County, where he learned the value of hard work and perseverance.
+Because of his roots in agriculture, he studied ornamental horticulture and received his bachelor’s degree in 1978 from Auburn University’s College of Agriculture.

-Pate put his degree and determination to work and started Pate Landscape Co., Inc. over 36 years ago.
+Pate put his degree and determination to work and started Pate Landscape Co., Inc. in 1982.
 Under Pate’s leadership, the company has been profitable and award winning.
 His focus on building relationships in the community through both professional and civic organizations and his commitment to install quality work are what Pate credits his success to.
 He plans to continue these philosophies during his service as Commissioner of Agriculture.

 Even though Pate has spent most of his time operating Pate Landscape, he never let go of his love for and connection to the farm in Lowndes County.
-He had a purebred Charolais herd of his own, but at the death of his father in 2012, he also took over the family cattle operation, Pate Charolais Ranch.
+He owned a purebred Charolais herd, but after the death of his father in 2012, he also took over the family cattle operation, Pate Charolais Ranch.

-Growing up on a farm, running a business, and serving as the mayor of a small rural town has given Pate a unique prospective to bring to the office of Ag Commissioner.
+Growing up on a farm, running a business and cattle operation, and serving as the mayor of a small rural town has given Pate a unique prospective to bring to the office of Ag Commissioner.
 He has a genuine concern for the future of agriculture and the people of Alabama.

-Pate is married to the former Julie Dismukes, and they have two grown sons, Richard and James.
+Pate has been married to the former Julie Dismukes since 1989, and they have two grown sons, Richard and James.

 During Commissioner Pate’s term as Agriculture Commissioner, he has brought Alabama numerous programs and funding, such as the Cares Act Money, Local Food Purchasing Agreement, A Healthy You Healthy Farm, Sweet Grown Alabama, Alabama Farm to School Program and more.